 I really enjoyed our visit to the Flight 93 Memorial.
 It is situated in a beautiful setting in the country.
 It’s peaceful and tranquil, with the tweeting of birds surrounding you.
 I couldn’t help thinking this would have made me mad if I had been there when the crash happened.
 How dare the birds tweet happily on this horrible day! 😝 It is a wonderful, final resting place for the people who died on that fateful day, however.

-On this Independence Day weekend, I’m gonna end this patriotic post with my favorite song that came out after 9/11.
+For this weekend, which commemorates the 20th Anniversary of September 11th, I want to end this patriotic post with my favorite song that came out after 9/11.
 I still get chills whenever I hear it…Courtesy of the Red White and Blue, by Toby Keith…

 Have you been to the Flight 93 Memorial?
 What was your experience like?
 Tell me about it in the comments!